acoustep/mitchs.pw/source/read/2015-02-11-using-padrino-with-ember-cli-part-1.html.markdown

 * ruby-2.1.1
 * Padrino 0.12.4

-For a directory structure to this article We want 3 directories.
+For a directory structure to this article we want 3 directories.

 ```